EURO GOVT-Bunds rise on worries over bailout fund

 summit of leaders from the world's 20 leading economies.

-G20 comes up with more details on how to ring-fence Italy and
+up with more details on how to ring-fence Italy and Spain -- the

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^